 How much you should expect to pay depends on the type of apartment you want to buy.
 Here’s what you need to be aware of:

 If you want a traditional loan, you must save up anywhere from 21 to 26 percent of the home price.
 The rest occurs via financing, which often means saving up for several years before making a home purchase.
 Thankfully, there’s always a way to ensure you get the most out of your savings.

-If the idea of saving for an apartment is an excellent thing for you, you’re not alone.
+If saving for an apartment is excellent for you, you’re not alone.
 Unfortunately, apartment down payments can be prohibitively high in New York City.
 Thankfully, there are tools that you can use:

 Of course!
 If you want to buy an apartment, co-op, or condo in New York City, you need to know what options you have in your hand.
 Telling your real estate agent about your financial situation is a great way to ensure you get as much advice as possible to help pair you with the right home, mortgage, and more.